+In this unit students research a real personal, local or global need or opportunity with explicit links to ethical considerations.
+They conduct research to generate product concepts and a final proof of concept for a product solution that addresses the need(s) or opportunities of the end user(s).
 Students plan to develop an ethical product through a problem-based design approach, starting with a need or opportunity and using a design process and testing to problem-solve.
 The design brief, product concepts and the final proof of concept are developed through the Double Diamond design approach, using design thinking.
 Students undertake the role of a designer to generate, analyse and critique product concepts, with the chosen product concept becoming the final proof of concept.
-Throughout a design process, the product concepts and the final proof of concept are evaluated using relevant factors that influence product design, and shaped using design thinking.
-Students learn about ethical research methods when investigating and defining their design need and/or opportunity and generating and designing their product concepts.